chandran-jr/Amazon3Moralis/README.md

 # Amazon3Moralis

-## A web 3.0 application built using React, which allows you to connect wallet via metamask and buy books using MATIC coins, built using the Moralis SDK and on the Mumbai testnet.
+## A web 3.0 application built using React, which allows you to connect wallet via metamask and buy books using MATIC coins, built using the Moralis SDK and on the Mumbai testnet, also using react-routers to navigate each page.

 <img src="Screenshots/home.PNG" />
 <img src="Screenshots/categories.PNG" />